Pharma and Biotech Supply Chain Risk. Solution: Automation

 Tackle supply chain risk with automation

 Automation is the answer.
-It brings transparency to the actions of all parties within your supply chain and while it does not prevent risk totally on its own, it does add a layer of transparency that provides increased, proactive visibility into areas where risk could be lingering.
-Then, supply chain leaders can use this information to identify current or potential instances.
+It brings transparency to the actions of all parties within your supply chain, supporting an effective biopharma supply chain strategy.
+While it doesn’t eliminate risk entirely, automation adds a layer of visibility that helps proactively identify areas where risk may be present.
+Supply chain leaders can then use this insight to detect current or potential issues before they escalate.

-In a recent report we created with the help of the Harvard Business Review Analytic Services (HBRAS), 779 global executives were interviewed for their thoughts and opinions on the future landscape of business.
-Transparency was highlighted as the key barrier standing in the way of achieving more visible finance and procurement functions.
-90% of executives interviewed agreed that increased business transparency leads to better-informed decision-making across the entire organisation and 60% believe poor visibility directly leads to supply chain risk.
-And as many as a quarter admitted that they fail to effectively evaluate supplier business practices as a part of their risk prevention and management.
+In a recent report we created in collaboration with Harvard Business Review Analytic Services (HBRAS), 779 global executives shared their perspectives on the future business landscape.
+Transparency emerged as the primary barrier to achieving more visible finance and procurement functions.
+Ninety percent of executives agreed that greater business transparency leads to better-informed decision-making across the entire organization, while 60 percent believe poor visibility directly contributes to supply chain risk.
+Nearly one-quarter admitted they fail to effectively evaluate supplier business practices as part of their risk prevention and management—further underscoring the growing importance of a strong biopharma supply chain strategy.

 To achieve the highest level of supply chain transparency, you need the right technologies.
 You can’t possibly expect to keep track and keep safe all the nuances of your supply chain manually.
 With all the working pieces, digital, intelligent technologies are a surefire way to properly manage and identify risk and fraud.
 With a comprehensive supplier management solution, biopharma companies gain visibility into 100% of suppliers and spend, enabling exceptional risk mitigation.